10 days through spa country in Western Australia

 Day 7: Margaret River region to Denmark

-After a soothing morning spent in Injidup’s spa, take the scenic four hour drive to the sleepy coastal town of Denmark, which is surrounded by rolling green hills, towering trees, rugged beaches, vineyards and farms.
+After a soothing morning spent in Injidup’s spa, take the scenic four-hour drive to the sleepy coastal town of Denmark, which is surrounded by rolling green hills, towering trees, rugged beaches, vineyards and farms.
 Charming rural spa retreat Kari Mia enjoys views of many of these elements and is located along the pretty Mount Shadforth tourist drive about five kilometres (three miles) from town.
-Go for a walk around the elevated property, take a long bath in your studio or bungalow and set out for dinner at highly regarded Rickety Gate Wines.
+Go for a walk around the elevated property, take a long bath in your studio or bungalow and try some of the delicious premium wine at the Rickety Gate Wines cellar door.

 Day 8: Denmark